The Morse Transform for Discrete Shape Analysis: Further ablation studies

 \section{Further ablation studies}

+In Fig.~\ref{fig:muv_auroc_directions_plot} we show the performance of various Morse features using different numbers of directions for MUV.
+The performance reaches diminishing returns around 32 directions (though there is a larger difference between 32 and 100 directions than in D8) and depth 15 though the curves are less smooth with more uncertainty.
+In Fig.~\ref{fig:muv_external_comparison_line_plot} we compare chemistry-supplemented and plain Morse features against the best performing external descriptors in their category for MUV.
+Similar to D8, chemistry-supplemented Morse features are much less affected by depth.

 We ablate the components of the Morse feature vector, then re-train and test our classifier on the ablated features to determine the relative effects of the components on the generalisation error.
-In Figures~\ref{fig:dude_diverse_auroc_bar} and \ref{fig:muv_auroc_bar} we compare the per target performance of the chemistry-enhanced Morse features, Morse features and chemical percentile features.
-For nearly every target chemical information has stronger predictive power than shape information.
+In Fig.~\ref{fig:dude_diverse_auroc_bar} and \ref{fig:muv_auroc_bar} we compare the per target performance of the chemistry-supplemented Morse features, plain Morse features and chemical percentile features.
+For most targets, chemical percentile features have stronger predictive power than plain Morse features.
+It is important to note that the chemical components do not purely contain chemical information since their computation requires knowledge of the 2D molecular graph connectivity, which is a form of shape information.

-In Figures~\ref{fig:dude_diverse_auroc_alternate_line} and \ref{fig:muv_auroc_alternate_line} we see that for both D8 and MUV the Morse-theoretic approach of focusing on critical vertices yields better performance than considering critical and regular vertices together, or randomly selecting vertices without replacement.
+In Fig.~\ref{fig:dude_diverse_auroc_alternate_line} and \ref{fig:muv_auroc_alternate_line} we see that for both D8 and MUV, at high depth the Morse-theoretic approach of focusing on critical vertices (a) yields better performance than considering both critical and regular vertices together (b), or randomly selecting vertices without replacement (c).
+At low depth, the performance of the Morse-theoretic approach and approach (b) are similar.
+Indeed, if depth equals one, then the Morse-theoretic approach and approach (b) are guaranteed to produce the same feature vector as the highest vertex is always critical (it has an empty upper link).
+As the depth increases and more vertices are considered, then there is a larger chance for the set of highest critical vertices to differ from the set of highest vertices.

-In Figure~\ref{fig:muv_auroc_directions_plot} we show the performance of various Morse features using different numbers of directions for MUV.
-Similar to the D8 results, the performance saturates around 32 directions and depth 15 (slightly higher than for D8) though the curves are less smooth with more uncertainty.
-In Figure~\ref{fig:muv_external_comparison_line_plot} we compare chemistry-enhanced and vanilla Morse features against the best performing external methods in their category for MUV.
-Similar to D8, chemistry-enhanced Morse features are much less affected by depth with only a minor peak around depth 3.